IndiasFernandes/backtesting_odum/docs/live/FILE_ORGANIZATION.md

 │
 ├── live/                   # NEW: Live-specific
 │   ├── __init__.py
-│   ├── engine.py           # NEW: LiveEngine
-│   ├── orchestrator.py     # NEW: LiveExecutionOrchestrator
+│   ├── orchestrator.py     # NEW: LiveExecutionOrchestrator (main orchestrator)
 │   ├── trading_node.py    # NEW: TradingNode wrapper
 │   ├── oms.py             # NEW: UnifiedOrderManager
 │   ├── positions.py       # NEW: UnifiedPositionTracker